Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 What are the Expected Normal Ranges for Cortisol Levels?

 Normal cortisol levels exhibit a diurnal rhythm, fluctuating throughout the day.
 In healthy adults, cortisol levels typically peak between 6 AM and 8 AM, ranging from 10 to 20 micrograms per decilitre (mcg/dL), and gradually decline to about 3 to 10 mcg/dL by evening.
-Understanding these normal ranges is vital for accurately interpreting test results and determining whether further investigation is necessary.
+Understanding these normal ranges is vital to accurately interpreting test results and determining whether further investigation is necessary.

 How Should You Interpret the Results of Your Cortisol Test?